 Merino wool comes from Merino sheep: a domestic breed of sheep that is widely known for its very fine and soft wool which is easy to wear close to your skin.
 Today, this breed of sheep is most likely to be found in the highlands of New Zealand and Australia.
-Here at Piglet in Bed, our Merino wool for our duvets, pillows and mattress topper range is sourced from Italy and is certified to be humanely sourced from flocks that are free-range and not farmed.
+Here at Piglet in Bed, our Merino wool for our duvets, pillows and mattress topper range is sourced from Europe and is certified to be humanely sourced from flocks that are free-range and not farmed.

 Another key advantage of Merino wool over regular sheep’s wool is that it regulates your body temperature and wicks away moisture to keep your skin dry, whether this is due to sweat in the warmer months or damp in colder climates.
 Merino wool is also a sustainable material as it is biodegradable and - unlike synthetic fibres - the production of it doesn’t require any manipulation: it simply uses grass, water and fresh air (and sheep, obviously!).

 How do I care for Merino wool?